mmbman/Katagiri/1984-03-21-Mindfulness-Talk-1.md

 So that is the first part [of “The Thirty-Seven Conditions Contributing to Bodhisattva Practice”], [where Dogen Zenji explains the] meaning or significance of this practice of mindfulness.
 What does it mean to observe the body as impure?
 It is completely different from the usual, traditional understanding.

 According to the traditional understanding, you should accept your body as not pure.
 That is a completely dualistic understanding.
 That’s why you have to see always skeleton, skeleton, always skeleton.
-I don’t mean it’s wrong; it’s pretty good.
+I don’t mean it’s *wrong*; it’s pretty good.
 But it is a moral understanding.
 And also this practice is open to just a particular [kind of] person; it’s not [equal].
 How can usual people practice, people who don’t have this opportunity?
 How?
 If they don’t have a skeleton, they cannot do it; and if they don’t *want to* [contemplate a skeleton], they cannot have a chance to practice this mindfulness.
 It’s not [equal].
 But this teaching given by Buddha is universal.
 If so, how can we accept this practice as universal?
 For this, we should understand this practice very differently.

 So first of all, simply speaking, please accept your human body as Buddha.
 You say, “What do you mean by Buddha?”
 You don’t understand Buddha, I don’t understand Buddha... so forget it.
-If you don’t understand the meaning of Buddha, forget it.
+If you don’t understand the meaning of Buddha, forget it!
 Buddha is something beyond the idea of purity or impurity.
 Working together with all sentient beings, this is called the total picture of your human body.
 You cannot pin it down.
-Temporarily, that is called Buddha.
+Temporarily, we call that Buddha.

 Everyone has this Buddha.
 So why don’t you accept the human body as Buddha, and take care of it?
 That means, without any prejudice, from moment to moment, you must be fresh.
 You must have fresh eyes to observe your human body as Buddha, constantly.

 So that is what?
 That is nothing but everyday practice activities: sweeping the grounds, wiping the floors.
-You wash the dishes every day, but washing the dishes, wiping the floor is not separate as you believe; it’s very profound practice for us.
+You wash the dishes every day, but washing the dishes or wiping the floor is not separate as you believe; it’s very profound practice for us.
 Our activities are not separate from Buddha’s teachings; that’s why Buddha’s teachings are very close to our everyday activities.
 But people misunderstand everyday activities in the common sense.
 [Everyday activities are] very deep, profound, to educate, to deepen your life.
 We don’t understand that; that’s why Dogen Zenji has to constantly [explain it] like this.

 ##### 25:50

 **Question**: Roshi, when you say “no trace,” do you mean no conscious perception?

 **Katagiri**: If you have a conscious perception, you are already caught by the process of subject and object.
 Very naturally, you separate.
-But right in the middle of process or activity, there is no object, no perception of object.
+But right in the middle of process or activity, there is no perception of object.

 **Same person**: So that’s “no trace”?